tango7nz/minecraft-server/README.md

 # Introduction

-I am hosting these Minecraft servers for free the benefit of the group of friends in Leeston who are using them.
+These servers are hosted by Hugh Burns for free the benefit of the group of friends in Leeston who are using them.

 By using these servers you agree to the following game rules and code of conduct.